Kinto/kinto/docs/get-started.rst

 --------------------

 A sample configuration for `Docker Compose <http://docs.docker.com/compose/>`_ is provided in the Kinto repository.
-It pulls the *Kinto* container and run it with a *PostgreSQL* container.
+It pulls the *Kinto* container and runs it with a *PostgreSQL* container.

 ::